 If you feel that we have not met these requirements, please contact the person listed in the FOR FURTHER INFORMATION CONTACT section of this preamble.

 The Department publishes this IFR in accordance with the APA as codified in the text of chapters 5 and 7 of Title 5, United States Code, that govern procedures for agency rulemaking and adjudication and provides for judicial review of final agency actions and E.O.
 13891.

 Start List of Subjects

 - Administrative practice and procedure

-- What procedures apply to guidance documents identified as “significant”?
+- Approval procedures for guidance documents identified as “significant.”

 - No judicial review or enforceable rights.

 (a) This part governs the issuance of Departmental guidance documents.